Office of Environmental and Energy Coordination

 Charge Up Fairfax Program Overview and Responsible Party

-The timeline below outlines the process for HOAs that apply and are selected to participate in the Charge Up Fairfax program.
-Fairfax County is responsible for actions shown in green.
-The HOA is responsible for actions in blue and the timeline for those actions is determined by the HOA.
+The timeline below outlines the process for organizations that apply and are selected to participate in the Charge Up Fairfax program.

 Definitions and Acronyms: